-Preliminary Inventory of the Associated Students of Duke University Records, 1965 - 1993
+Preliminary Guide to the Associated Students of Duke University Records, 1965 - 1993

 The Associated Students of Duke University (ASDU) was the student government at Duke from 1967 to 1993.
 It originated in March 1967 when the student body voted to merge the Men's Student Government Association and the Women's Student Government Association.
 ASDU consisted of an executive branch and a legislative branch.
 A student referendum in April 1993 replaced ASDU with a new organization, Duke Student Government, in which the legislative and executive branches were consolidated.
 ASDU records consist of minutes, correspondence, legislation, reports, printed matter, judicial decisions, charters, memoranda, speeches, receipts, vouchers, and other records.
 The ASDU records provide insight into student life during a time when students were becoming more active in university affairs.
 The records also document student organizations at Duke at this time and demonstrate some of the services provided to students by ASDU.

 - Associated Students of Duke University Records, 1965 - 1993.

 - 40 Linear Feet, , 26000 Items